-Deferred Retirement Option Program (DROP) Reserve represents funds reserved for Deferred Retirement Option Program benefits accumulated by active members and DROP is an alternate method of receiving retirement benefits.
+Deferred Retirement Option Program (DROP) Reserves represent funds reserved for Deferred Retirement Option Program benefits accumulated by active members and retirees.
+DROP is an alternate method of receiving retirement benefits.
 It is a voluntary program as described by the conditions and requirements of the City of Fresno Municipal Code Section 3-566.
 A DROP account is a nominal, bookkeeping account established within the System for each DROP participant.
 Monthly amounts credited to DROP accounts include an amount which represents the service retirement allowance which the member would have received if the member had retired on the date the member commenced DROP participation and interest credited at the five-year average interest rate as adopted by the Retirement Board (the Board) in accordance with the City of Fresno Municipal Code requirements.

-Post Retirement Supplemental Benefit (PRSB) Reserve represents surplus earnings that have been allocated but not distributed to eligible participants in accordance with the City of Fresno Municipal Code Section 3-567.
+Post Retirement Supplemental Benefit (PRSB) Reserves represent surplus earnings that have been allocated but not distributed to eligible participants in accordance with the City of Fresno Municipal Code Section 3-567.
 PRSB is a supplemental benefit distributed to eligible participants in accordance with the City of Fresno Municipal Code Section 3-567, if and only if distributable actuarial surplus is available to provide such a benefit.
 Actuarial surplus means the amount by which the actuarial value of the System's assets exceeds one hundred and ten percent (110%) of the System's actuarial accrued liabilities.

-The PRSB Reserve Account was exhausted at the end of December 2013.
+The PRSB Reserves account was exhausted at the end of December 2013.

-City Surplus Reserve represents that portion of distributable actuarial surplus that has been allocated but not used as a reduction to offset or eliminate the City of Fresno's (the City) pension contributions in accordance with the conditions and requirements of Municipal Code Section 3-567 Post Retirement Supplemental Benefits.
-The City Surplus Reserve Account accrues interest at the average gross rate of return earned by the System's entire investment portfolio for each of the three prior fiscal years, including realized and unrealized gains and losses and as reduced by all investment related expenses.
+City Surplus Reserves represent that portion of distributable actuarial surplus that has been allocated but not used as a reduction to offset or eliminate the City of Fresno's (the City) pension contributions in accordance with the conditions and requirements of Municipal Code Section 3-567 Post Retirement Supplemental Benefits.
+The City Surplus Reserves account accrues interest at the average gross rate of return earned by the System's entire investment portfolio for each of the three prior fiscal years, including realized and unrealized gains and losses and as reduced by all investment related expenses.

-Table 2 shows that the vast majority of reserves are generated from Employer Advance/Retired reserves.
-DROP reserves represent funds credited for participants who elected to participate in the Deferred Retirement Option Program.
-PRSB Reserve presents that portion of distributable actuarial surplus that has been allocated for PRSB but not yet distributed to eligible participants.
+Table 2 shows that the vast majority of reserves are generated from Employer Advance/Retired Reserves.
+DROP Reserves represent funds credited for participants who elected to participate in the Deferred Retirement Option Program.
+PRSB Reserves present that portion of distributable actuarial surplus that has been allocated for PRSB but not yet distributed to eligible participants.

 Additions to and deductions from PRSB occur when surpluses and allocations occur, respectively.
-The City Surplus reserve represents that portion of distributable actuarial surpluses and accrued interest, reduced by required City normal pension contributions.
-The City Surplus Reserve Account shall be drawn upon in subsequent years if needed to reduce or eliminate the City's annual pension contribution requirement.
+The City Surplus reserves represent that portion of distributable actuarial surpluses and accrued interest, reduced by required City normal pension contributions.
+The City Surplus Reserves account shall be drawn upon in subsequent years if needed to reduce or eliminate the City's annual pension contribution requirement.

-The City Surplus Reserve Account shows a negative balance for the fiscal year 2023, while fiscal years 2022 and 2021 showed a positive balance.
-The City's normal contribution rates for fiscal years 2023 and 2022 also included adjustments for economic and non-economic actuarial assumption changes.
+The City Surplus Reserves account shows a negative balance for the fiscal year 2024, fiscal year 2023 was also negative, while fiscal year 2022 showed a positive balance.
+The City's normal contribution rates for fiscal years 2024 and 2023 also included adjustments for economic and non-economic actuarial assumption changes.

-Table 2 - Employees Retirement System's Reserves As of June 30, 2023, 2022 and 2021 (In Thousands)
+Table 2 - Employees Retirement System's Reserves As of June 30, 2024, 2023 and 2022 (In Thousands)

-FY 2023 FY 2022 FY 2021
+FY 2024 FY 2023 FY 2022

-Employer Advance/Retired Reserves \$ 1,376,856 \$ 1,269,348 \$ 1,456,484
+Employer Advance/Retired Reserves \$ 1,488,300 \$ 1,376,856 \$ 1,269,348

-Active Member (Employee) Reserves 139,691 131,234 122,574
+Active Member (Employee) Reserves es 155,954 131,234

-DROP Reserves 166,976 161,451 152,107
+DROP Reserves 171,142 166,976 161,451

 PRSB Reserves

-City Surplus Reserves (210) 154 72
+City Surplus Reserves (291) (210 (210) 154

-Net Position Restricted for Pension Benefits \$ 1,683,313 \$ 1,562,187 \$ 1,731,237
+Net Position Restricted for Pension Benefits \$ 1,815,105 \$ 1,683,313 \$ 1,562,187